-Mike is currently in China learning from the godfather of the Clinical Practice Guidelines himself, Dr. Joe Godges.
-Here a great exercise for your patients with neck pain, especially those with whiplash induced neck pain, that targets not just the deep cervical flexors, but also the deep cervical extensors!
+Mike was in China learning from the godfather of the Clinical Practice Guidelines himself, Dr. Joe Godges.
+Here a great exercise for pepole with neckpain, especially those with whiplash-induced neck pain, that targets not only the deep cervical flexors, but also the deep cervical extensors!
 Pay close attention to the cueing, as activation of the deep cervical extensors should be emphasized at selected spinal levels for the management of segmental dysfunction.

 Quadruped Deep Cervical Extensor and Flexor Exercise

 In our opinion, within the rehabilitation community, there is TOO HEAVY OF A FOCUS on training the deep cervical flexors (longus colli and longus capitis).